 The next day started even later than the previous one.
 It was also our last in Macau, so we only got one big activity in – a show at the House of Dancing Water, located in the City of Dreams (a multi-hotel complex on a similar scale to the Venetian).
 Like Zaia, this was an acrobatic spectacular.
 Unlike Zaia, the stage is a CAD$300 million aquatic contraption that manages to be a diving pool one moment and solid ground the next.

 We all preferred Zaia to the House of the Dancing Water’s show, but I was the only one to find the latter repetitive and boring.
-Amelia enjoyed it quite a lot, and in Kat’s mind Zaia only won out by the thinnest of margins.
+The Missus enjoyed it quite a lot, and in Kat’s mind Zaia only won out by the thinnest of margins.
 Clearly my companions lack your humble blogger’s rather refined taste.

 After the show we spent some time in the City of Dreams before boarding the ferry to Hong Kong.
 There was no drama this time – in particular, no shuttered agencies and no missing tickets.
 Our four days in Macau had come to an end, leaving just enough time to get in some course readings for classes the next day.

-Amelia and I have adopted an every-other-weekend approach to traveling outside of Hong Kong, so next weekend we will be visiting the Lantau Island district of Hong Kong.
+The Missus and I have adopted an every-other-weekend approach to traveling outside of Hong Kong, so next weekend we will be visiting the Lantau Island district of Hong Kong.
 I hear that they have a really big statue of Buddha there, so it should be pretty exciting.